atomicdata-dev/atomic-server/docs/src/astro-guide/6-generating-types.md

 It's time to generate some Typescript types and display our data in the Astro frontend.

-First things first, installing the `@tomic/lib` and `@tomic/cli` packages.
+First things first, install the `@tomic/lib` and `@tomic/cli` packages.

 ```
 npm install @tomic/lib
 npm install -D @tomic/cli
 ```

-To generate types based on the ontology we just created the cli needs to know where to get that data from.
+To generate types based on the ontology we just created the CLI needs to know where to get that data from.
 We can configure this using the `atomic.config.json` file.

 Run the following command to generate one at the current working directory (Make sure this is the root of the Astro project)